bermi/snapdir/docs/api/snapdir.md

 ### Commands

     ancestors --id=                Get a list of ancestor snapdir IDs their context.
-                                   Requires --logger.
+                                   Requires --catalog.
     checkout --id= [--linked] DIR  Checkout a snapshot to a directory. contexts                       Lists directories and stores where snapshots have been taken or published.
-Requires --logger. defaults                       Prints default settings and arguments.
+Requires --catalog. defaults                       Prints default settings and arguments.
     fetch --id= --store=           Fetch a snapshot from a store. flush-cache                    Flushes the local cache.